 You can save money by going with the cheaper Pure One S12 (that’s without the plus) because the torque drive power brush is capable of cleaning hard floors well.

-The only issue I found with it is its inability to clean large debris like Fruit loops or Cheerios.
+The only issue I found with it is its inability to clean large debris like Fruit loops.
 Aside from that, cleaning stuff like dust, coffee grounds or even Quinoa won’t be a problem.

 How long will the Tineco Pure One S12 run?